-5.2.1 Environmental Setting
+5.3.1 Environmental Setting

-5.2.1.1 GREENHOUSE GASES AND CLIMATE CHANGE
+5.3.1.1 GREENHOUSE GASES AND CLIMATE CHANGE

 Scientists have concluded that human activities are contributing to global climate change by adding large amounts of heat-trapping gases, known as GHGs, to the atmosphere.
 The primary source of these GHGs is fossil fuel use.
 The Intergovernmental Panel on Climate Change (IPCC) has identified four major GHGs-water vapor, carbon dioxide (CO2), methane (CH4), and ozone (O3)-that are the likely cause of an increase in global average temperatures observed in the 20th and 21st centuries.
-Other GHGs identified by the IPCC that contribute to global warming to a lesser extent are nitrous oxide (N2O), sulfur hexafluoride (SF6), hydrofluorocarbons, perfluorocarbons, and chlorofluorocarbons (IPCC 2001).^{1,2} The major GHGs are briefly described.
+Other GHGs identified by the IPCC that contribute to global warming to a lesser extent are nitrous oxide (N2O), sulfur hexafluoride (SF6), hydrofluorocarbons, perfluorocarbons, and chlorofluorocarbons (IPCC 2001).^{1,2} The major GHGs applicable to the proposed project are briefly described.